By Guest Dog Blogger, Penny

-Kennel/Go to bed: This one can take a while to learn.
+This one can take a while to learn.
 I, of course, learned it quickly since I am such a smart little dog!
 Put a treat in the kennel and say, “Kennel!” or “Go to bed!”
-When the puppy goes inside, don’t close the door, but praise him.
-Practice this repeatedly; then try closing the door.
+When the puppy goes inside, please don’t close the door, but praise him.
+Practice this repeatedly, then try closing the door.
 Make sure you give him a treat through the door.
-Increase the time in the kennel each time you practice this and don’t let him out even if he whimpers.
-When you do let the puppy out don’t lavish him with praise because the reward for going in should be better than coming out.
+Increase the time in the kennel each time you practice this, and don’t let him out even if he whimpers.
+When you let the puppy out, don’t lavish him with praise because the reward for going in should be better than coming out.

 When you start taking your puppy out for short walks, you’ll want him to be safe, right?
-This one you can practice in the back yard first.
+This one you can practice in the backyard first.
 Put your puppy on a very short leash so that he’s beside your leg and start walking.
 Your puppy will most likely want to get up and go as all puppies love to run everywhere.
 When your puppy starts to pull on the leash and tries to walk ahead of you, stop and quickly turn the other way; your puppy will feel the friction.
 Then start over again.
-Your puppy will eventually learn that he’s not the leader, you are.
+Your puppy will eventually learn that he’s not the leader you are.
 When your puppy walks beside you without pulling on the leash or trying to go ahead of you, no matter how briefly, give him a treat and lots of praise.
 Soon you will be able to walk your puppy safely around your neighborhood.

-Give/Drop It: This one is an easy one!
-You’ll want your puppy to hand over his toy without a fight, right?
-Well, just do a trade—a delectable treat for a toy.
+This one is easy!
+You’ll want your puppy to hand over his toy without a fight.
+Well, make a trade—a delectable treat for a toy.
 But there’s a trick.
 It would be best to make it clear that you are not rewarding your puppy for holding onto the toy.
 How do you do that?
 If I have a toy ball in my mouth.
 Laura will hold the ball and say, “Give!” or “Drop it!”
-In the other hand would be a treat that would be advancing toward me.
-Naturally, I’d want the treat so I’d have to release the ball.
+On the other hand, it would be a treat that would be advancing toward me.
+Naturally, I’d want the treat, so I’d have to release the ball.
 Then Laura says, “TAKE” and gives me the treat.
 Simple!
 If I don’t give up the toy, well, then it’s time to contact Laura for more training information.

-The key to your puppy learning these commands is that old saying “practice makes perfect”.
-The bond that develops between you and your puppy during training will last a life time.
-I should know Laura and I are very close!
-There are other commands you can teach your puppy as well.
-My friends at Acme Canine teach these and other commands at puppy preschool, headstart and in private puppy management.
-So if you need help please contact us.
+The key to your puppy learning commands is that old saying, “practice makes perfect.”
+The bond that develops between you and your puppy during training will last a lifetime.
+I should know Laura, and I are very close!
+There are other commands you can teach your puppy, so check the blog for more training tips.